-Research and development costs in the quarter ended March 31, 2022, were less than the same quarter last year.
+Research and development costs for each of the three and six month periods ended June 30, 2022 were less than such costs for the same periods last year.
 As we strive to accelerate the pace of new product development in future quarters, we expect to continue to see an increase in engineering costs devoted to new product development as compared to the previous year periods.